Easter Hot Cross Buns

 In a large mixing bowl, add in the granulated sugar, water, whole milk, melted butter, large egg, and vanilla extract.
 Mix until combined.

 In a small bowl, whisk together the all-purpose flour, instant yeast, salt, ground cinnamon, freshly ground nutmeg, and ginger.
-Mix until the dough becomes thick and shaggy.
-Stir in chopped raisins.

 Knead with your hands or a dough hook until soft and elastic, 5-7 minutes.
 Shape into a ball and place in a greased bowl.
 Cover with plastic wrap and allow to rise until double, about one hour.

-To form the rolls, divide the dough into twelve equal portions.
-Tuck the edges of the dough under to make round rolls and place them seam-side down on a baking sheet lined with parchment paper or a silicone baking mat.
 Cover with greased plastic wrap or a clean tea towel and allow to rise for 40-60 minutes until double.
-Preheat oven to 375 degrees.
+Preheat oven to 375°F.

 To make the glaze, in a small bowl, whisk together the powdered sugar, whole milk, vanilla extract, and lemon zest until smooth.